vitorotri/computational-astrophysics/N-body/README.md

 ![Simulation Thumbnail](end.gif)

 N-body simulation for the Computational Astrophysics course at the University of Zürich, with a number of random (super)particles.
-The animate.py file will create an animatin of the simulation.
+The animate.py file will create a mp4 video of the simulation.

 ## Requirements